Email receiving limits

 - Sometimes reset the Gmail suspension

-These Gmail limits apply to G Suite and Education editions, and may change without notice:
+These Gmail limits apply to G Suite and Education editions, and can't be increased.
+The limits may change without notice.

 |Description||All email addressed to the account.
 Might appear as threaded and non-threaded Gmail conversations.|

 You can receive emails of up to 50 MB.

 Note: To send file attachments larger than 25 MB, use Google Drive or other file-sharing services.